 Consulting with a doctor allows the recovery process to begin.
 They will ask about symptoms and family history, and it is important to be as honest as possible during this meeting.
 Symptoms that may not seem relevant could be important indicators of what is causing pain.

 - MRI: Magnetic Resonance Imaging can create an image of a patient’s internal soft tissue.
-If there is a tear in the meniscus or any other soft tissue, an MRI can most likely indicate it.
+If there is a tear in the meniscus or any other soft tissue, an MRI can detect most meniscus tears.

-There are sometimes more than one condition occurring simultaneously.
+There can be more than one condition occurring simultaneously.
 Doing more than one diagnostic test can indicate all of the causes of knee pain.
 Knowing exactly what is going on under the surface allows doctors to create an effective recovery plan that is individual to each patient’s needs.

 Recovering From a Meniscus Tear